MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-replies.md

 # Set up Copilot AI features

 Sales Copilot can help sellers write better emails, take better notes, and stay on top of their deals with AI-driven insights that are based on their communication with sales contacts and information from their CRM system.

-As an administrator, you can configure:
+As a tenant administrator or CRM administrator, you can set up Copilot AI features for your organization and environment, respectively.

+## Tenant administrator settings

+As a tenant administrator, you can control who can use AI capabilities in Sales Copilot for all environments in your organization.

+### Setup Copilot AI features

+Enable Copilot AI features for all environments in your organization so your sellers can benefit from the available AI capabilities in Sales Copilot.

+1. In Sales Copilot admin settings, select **Copilot** under **Tenant**.
+2. Turn on **Copilot**.
+3. Under **Apply to**, select one of the following options:
+    - **The entire organization**: Enables Copilot AI features for all environments in your organization.
+All sellers in your organization can use Copilot AI features, unless turned off by a CRM administrator.
+    - **Specific security groups**: Allows only selected security groups in your organization to use Copilot AI features.
+To select groups, select this option, and then search and select the groups you want to enable Copilot AI features for.
+4. To exclude specific groups from using Copilot AI features, select **Exclude specific security groups**, and then search and select the groups you want to exclude.
+5. Select **Save**.

+## CRM administrator settings

+As a CRM administrator, you can configure environment-specific settings for Sales Copilot from a central location and control Sales Copilot experience across Outlook and Teams.
+You can configure:

 - **Copilot AI features**: Allows sellers to use copilot features that are generally available.

 - **Copilot preview features**: Allows sellers to try out copilot features that are in preview.

-## Copilot AI features
+### Copilot AI features

 Enable Copilot AI features so your sellers can benefit from the available AI capabilities in Sales Copilot.